ayortanli/kafka-with-springboot/README.md

 ### - Extra: Unit Testing with Embedded Kafka Server

-*spring-kafka-test* library includes an embedded kafka server which cam be used in testing our kafka dependent application logic.
+*spring-kafka-test* library includes an embedded kafka server which can be used in testing our kafka dependent application logic.
 In order to use it, first we should add testing libraries (spring-boot-starter-test and spring-kafka-test) to maven pom file.

 Next we'll create a new application.yml file under test resources folder for use with test cases.
 We'll set our server address and also test topic name here.
 Note that, embedded kafka server is started on a random port.
 Therefore, we are using the *spring.embedded.kafka.brokers* property as server address.
 This property is set by the KafkaEmbedded class which we will use to start embedded kafka server.
 ```yaml